PoliticalGraveyard.com

 Thacker, Dallas (born c.1950) — of Huntington, Cabell County, W.Va.
 Born about 1950.
 Republican.
 Delegate to Republican National Convention from West Virginia, 2004.
 Still living as of 2004.

 Thacker, Doug — of Grand Rapids, Kent County, Mich.
 Socialist.
-Candidate for Presidential Elector for Michigan.
+Workers League candidate for Presidential Elector for Michigan, 1988; Workers League candidate for Presidential Elector for Michigan, 1992.
 Still living as of 1992.

 Thacker, Ralph W. — of Hartford, Hartford County, Conn.
 Republican.
 Candidate for Connecticut state house of representatives 6th District, 1970.
 Still living as of 1970.